Apoorva14396/ES6-Documentation/README.md

 <h2>9.
 Template Literals</h2></br>
+String templating refers to interpolating variables and expressions into strings using a syntax like perl or the shell.
+A string template is enclosed in back-tick characters .
+By contrast single quotes (‘) or double quotes (“) indicate normal strings.
+Expressions inside the template are marked out between ${ and }.
+Here is an example:
 String Interpolation</br>
 Before ES6 we have to concatenate the strings using + symbol.</br>
 But now, we can manipulate the strings using ${variable_name} by enclosing the whole expression in backticks .</br>